Celenna festivaria

 Celenna festivaria is a moth of the family Geometridae first described by Johan Christian Fabricius in 1794.
-It is found in India, Sri Lanka, Myanmar, Borneo, Java Taiwan, the Ryukyu Islands and Luzon in the Philippines.
+It is found in India, Sri Lanka, Myanmar, Borneo, Java, Taiwan, the Ryukyu Islands of Japan, and Luzon in the Philippines.

 Description

 Its ground color is brown.
-Bright green medial blotches are found on both wings.
+Dark green medial blotches are found on both wings.
 The hindwing patch has an excavation at the center of its interior margin.
+Its wingspan ranges between 31mm - 38mm approximately.